Before we read First John 5:15 we want to

 gone too far, and the prayers will not bring them back?
 That is exactly what

-this verse indicates.
-It says, If any man see his brother sin a sin which is not unto death.
+man see his brother sin a sin which is not unto death.
 The implication is that some sins are

 unto death.
 In other words some sins result in death.
 Some Christians go too

-far in their self-will and disobedience.
+far in their self-will and disobedience, and God decides to take them off the

 Some Christians cross a spiritual line for which they will pay